susurss/Modernised-Faces-Pack-Legacy/README.md

 # Welcome to my Museum Exhibit!

-This is an archived version of the Modernised Faces Pack, in case some of you don't like the upcoming revamped style of the pack
+This is an archived version of the Modernised Faces Pack, in case some of you don't like the upcoming revamped style of the pack.
+If you are looking for the 2.0 beta, you can find it here: https://github.com/susurss/Modernised-Faces-Pack/releases

 This will NOT be updated unless it breaks